stuttter/wp-spider-cache/readme.txt

 == Frequently Asked Questions ==

-= Does this work with multisite? =
+= Does this work with on single-site, multi-site, and multi-network installations? =

 Yes.

-= Does this work with multiple networks? =

 Yes.

-= Does this work with BuddyPress & bbPress? =

 Yes.

+= Does this work with BuddyPress, bbPress, and GlotPress? =

+Yes.
+Yes.
+Yes.

+= What other plugins has this been tested with? =

+* EasyDigitalDownloads
+* WooCommerce
+* Jetpack
+* All Stuttter plugins
+* Keyring

 = Where can I get support? =